pdp10/sbpipe/docs/source/developer_manual.md

 ## Introduction
-This guide is meant for developers and contains guidelines for developing this project.
+This guide is meant for developers.

 ## Package structure